-For the women looking for a man who will commit
+8 Relationship deal breakers for women looking for a man who will commit

-**This one’s for the ladies, who are looking for a readily committed man.
+This one’s for the ladies who are looking for a readily committed man.
+Let’s talk deal breakers – his deal breakers.

 8 Long Term Relationship Deal Breakers | Ladies, if you're looking for a commitment, you need to keep 2 things in mind - 1.
 Look for someone who is ALSO readily committed, and 2.
 Know that there may be stronger deal breakers for the man that is looking for commitment | Deal breakers are known to be petty (like that he wears flip flops with jeans [eye-roll]), yet the deal breakers that actually matter are usually taken offensively and processed defensively (you know it's true).
 Deal breakers are more than aesthetically surface deep. #dealbreakers #relationshipadvice #datingadviceforwomen | theMRSingLink

-And I’m not one to talk – I never lived on my own, and I didn’t have the greatest job to support me independently when I met my husband.
-I was finishing up my degree, living with my parents, and working a less-than-qualified paying job to pay for college.
-But, there’s always a silver lining, and hey… I was looking for someone who saw the value I saw in myself.
-I carried over zero debt in my name.
-I had a pretty good hand at being fiscally responsible with the money I was making (even if it wasn’t much), as well as living within my means (I chose to live with my parents rather than requiring the independence and living paycheck to paycheck).
+Listen, I’m not one to talk.
+I never lived on my own, and I didn’t have the greatest job to support me independently when I met my husband.
+I was finishing up my degree, living with my parents, and working a less-than-qualified paying job to pay for college and there was just not enough money left over to comfortably afford rent at the time.
+I was certainly in a privileged position to stay with my parents at nearly 24 years old.

 Let the party phase mostly be a thing in the past

+Ladies, I know you just want to have fun.
 But the every weekend thing at your favorite club or bar with your sorority sisters has got to come to a screeching halt.
+Notice in the title I said “mostly“, so you’re safe to breathe normally.

 You better be rid of any cling-ons

-If you’re still talking to or on and off with that EX, you need to make one of two choices: finish what obviously isn’t over, or completely put an end to it.
+And if you’re still talking to or on and off with someone, you need to make one of two choices: finish what obviously isn’t over or completely put an end to it.
+The guy who is looking for a committed relationship doesn’t want to find out you still have three side hustles in your back pocket.

 If you’re truly ready for a committed relationship, it’s about choosing one person to give your time and attention to, getting to know them fully and doing so without keeping your options open for something better to come along.